pablordoricaw/comse6998-applied-ml-cloud-project/infra/README.md

 For the VM to configure,

 1. Start the VM.
-2. Get the VM external IP
-3. Add the IP to the `inventory.yaml` file.
+2. SSH into the VM, manually to install NVIDIA driver.

 ### How to Run